This post may contain affiliate links for the products mentioned. Please read my Disclosures tab for more info.

-The annual CGOA conference, officially known as the 2015 CGOA Knit & Crochet Show in Mission Valley, California, was quite an experience!
+The annual CGOA conference, officially known as the 2015 CGOA Knit & Crochet Show in Mission Valley, California, was an educational experience that transformed some of my thoughts about crochet.
 As a first-timer (newbie), I had to acclimate to the spirit and high energy cadence of the event.
+Friends reconnected at the networking events and complete strangers were soon chatting with each other and making those wonderful relationship connections.

-Along the way, I connected deeply with the reasons that crocheting has been a lifelong hobby for me.
-The CGOA conference solidified that connection.
+While making the most of each event, I connected deeply with the reasons that crocheting has been a lifelong hobby for me.

 My Journey to the CGOA conference